Liquid crystal on silicon: Display system architectures

-LCos (Liquid Crystal on Silicon) display technology is a type of microdisplay that has gained popularity due to its high image quality and ability to display high-resolution images.
+LCoS display technology is a type of microdisplay that has gained popularity due to its high image quality and ability to display high-resolution images.
 LCos display systems typically consist of three main components: the LCos panel, the light source, and the optical system.

 The LCos panel is the heart of the display system.
 It consists of an array of pixels that are arranged in a grid pattern.
 Each pixel is made up of a liquid crystal layer, a reflective layer, and a silicon substrate.
 The liquid crystal layer controls the polarization of light that passes through it, while the reflective layer reflects the light back towards the optical system.
 The silicon substrate is used to control the individual pixels and provides the necessary electronics to drive the LCos panel.

 The light source is used to provide the necessary illumination for the LCos panel.
 The most common light source used in LCos display systems is a high-intensity lamp.
 This lamp emits a broad spectrum of light that is filtered through a color wheel or other optical components to provide the necessary color gamut for the display system.

 The optical system is responsible for directing the light from the light source onto the LCos panel and projecting the resulting image onto a screen or other surface.
 The optical system consists of a number of lenses, mirrors, and other optical components that are carefully designed and calibrated to provide the necessary magnification, focus, and color correction for the display system.

-There are two main types of LCos display systems: transmissive and reflective.
-Transmissive LCos displays use a backlight behind the LCos panel to provide illumination, while reflective LCos displays use the ambient light in the environment to illuminate the LCos panel.
-Reflective LCos displays are more power-efficient and offer better contrast ratios than transmissive displays, but are typically more expensive to manufacture.